Guide to Mammography Systems – How to Pick a System

 So, are there really any disadvantages of the 3D mammography?

 It is limited.
-However, 3D images require higher doses of radiation than a standard 2D image.
-This is of course still minimal and well within doses that FDA approved for mammograms.
+3D requires a higher radiation dose than 2D images.
+But, exposure is still minimal and well within doses that are FDA approved.

-If you would like a more thorough walkthrough we recommend our article on tomosynthesis.
+For a thorough walkthrough we recommend our article on tomosynthesis mammography.

 How Much Does a Mammography Machine Cost

-Below you can see an overview, based on the three categories: Analog, digital, and digital with tomosyntheses.
-All of which you can learn more about in the previous sections.
+Below is an overview, based on the three categories: Analog, digital, and digital with tomosynthesis.

-In the table, prices are in euros and are for the systems only.
+The table shows prices in euros and are for the systems only.

 Furthermore, you need to top off the numbers with costs for crating, shipping, warranty, installation, etc.

-And remember, if you buy an analog model, you also need a CR if you want to convert to digital images.
+And remember, if you buy an analog model, you will need a CR to convert the 2D images into digital ones.
+So, this would of course result in an additional cost.

-A short note for the digital ones.
-An important part is their digital detector, which happens to be quite expensive.
-Therefore, the condition of the detector usually has a big impact on the price of the overall system.
+The most important part of a digital system is its detector.
+This is a very expensive part, which is why the condition of the detector usually has a big impact on the price of the overall system.

 Mammography Accessories

-For instance workstations.
-The workstation is the computer that allows you to analyse the mammograms independently of the system and the operative console.
+The workstation is the computer that allows you to analyze the mammograms independently of the system and the operative console.

-It is doable to analyse images on the operating console.
-We have customers who do so.
-However, only customers that are not actively performing cancer screening.
+It is doable to analyze images on the operating console.
+However, we mainly see this when the users are not actively performing cancer screenings.

 So overall, we recommend that you acquire a workstation.